forseti-security/forseti-security/_docs/_latest/configure/explain/index.md

 ---
 # {{ page.title }}

-This guide describes how to set up Explain for Forseti Security.
+This guide describes how to configure Explain for Forseti Security.

 Explain helps you understand the Cloud Identity and Access Management (Cloud IAM) policies that affect your Google Cloud Platform (GCP) resources.
 It can enumerate access by resource or member, answer why a principal has access